Time-domain reflectometer: Variations and extensions

 The equivalent device for optical fiber is an optical time-domain reflectometer.

 Time-domain transmissometry (TDT) is an analogous technique that measures the transmitted (rather than reflected) impulse.
 Together, they provide a powerful means of analysing electrical or optical transmission media such as coaxial cable and optical fiber.

 Variations of TDR exist.
 For example, spread-spectrum time-domain reflectometry (SSTDR) is used to detect intermittent faults in complex and high-noise systems such as aircraft wiring.
 Coherent optical time domain reflectometry (COTDR) is another variant, used in optical systems, in which the returned signal is mixed with a local oscillator and then filtered to reduce noise.

 Example traces

 These traces were produced by a time-domain reflectometer made from common lab equipment connected to approximately 100 feet of coaxial cable having a characteristic impedance of 50 ohms.
-The propagation velocity of this cable is approximately 66% of the speed of light in a vacuum.
+The propagation velocity of this cable is approximately 66% of the speed of light in vacuum.

 These traces were produced by a commercial TDR using a step waveform with a 25 ps risetime, a sampling head with a 35 ps risetime, and an 18 inch SMA cable.
 The far end of the SMA cable was left open or connected to different adapters.
 It takes about 3 ns for the pulse to travel down the cable, reflect, and reach the sampling head.
 A second reflection (at about 6 ns) can be seen in some traces; it is due to the reflection seeing a small mismatch at the sampling head and causing another "incident" wave to travel down the cable.